Synavera-Discorporated/Syn-Syu/README.md

 # Syn-Syu

 Syn-Syu is Synavera's conscious successor to `pacman -Syu`.
-A Bash orchestrator (`syn-syu`) works together with a Rust backend (`synsyu_core`) to build a manifest of safe package upgrades, apply repo and AUR updates selectively, and produce detailed logs for review.
+A single Rust CLI (`synsyu_core`, exposed as the `syn-syu` entrypoint) drives the workflow: it parses the entire command surface, builds manifests, then hands orchestration off to the packaged Bash driver for installs.
+One binary owns all behaviour; the shell wrapper is only a compatibility shim.

 ## Features